-- The region is served by multiple providers of fiber telecommunications including Verizon, Cox Communications, Roanoke Valley Broadband Authority, Comcast, Lumos, Shentel, AT&T, ZAYO, Level 3, Mid-Atlantic Broadband, Citizens, Shentel, Crown Castle, Allied Fiber and others.
+- The region is served by multiple providers of fiber telecommunications including Verizon, Cox Communications, Roanoke Valley Broadband Authority, Comcast, Lumos, Shentel, AT&T, ZAYO, Level 3, Mid-Atlantic Broadband, Citizens, Crown Castle, Allied Fiber and others.

 - Wireless data and voice services are available throughout the region.
 The region has extensive 4G LTE mobile data service coverage and some 5G coverage.
 Providers include Verizon Wireless, T-Mobile, and AT&T

 - There are 14 institutions within an hour providing some form of computer science credential including industry certificates.
 Eight of those institutions provide at least a four-year computer science or information technology related program (American National University, Ferrum College, VMI, Roanoke College, Lynchburg College, Virginia Tech, and Washington & Lee).

-- The Virginia Tech Department of Computer Science is ranked in the top 20 of computer science programs nationally.
-Graduates are produced that are versed in all conceptual aspects of computer science including programming in C++.
-Business Information Technologies graduates are versed in C++, Visual basic, and other .NET framework languages as well as JAVA.
-The programs have combined enrollments of more than 900 undergraduates and over 250 graduate students.
+- The Virginia Tech Department of Computer Science is ranked in the top 30 of computer science programs nationally.
+Graduates are produced that are versed in all conceptual aspects of computer science including computer science, secure computing and data-centric computing.
+The programs have combined enrollments of more than 300 students.